Geometric invariants of locally compact groups: the homotopical perspective: Relation to the classical -sets

 \begin{proof} The natural CW structure on $Y \times [0,1]$, together with the $G$-action on the first factor, makes it free and cocompact.
 Moreover, $v$~induces a valuation on $Y \times [0,1]$ associated to~$\chi$ obtained by precomposing~$v$ with the projection $Y \times [0,1] \onto Y$.
 From Lemma~\ref{lem.equivlowerbound}, we now get $t\in \RR$ such that $Z_t$ contains the $H$-image of the sub-complex $(Y \times [0,1])_s = Y_s \times [0,1]$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:brownforchars}] $(\Rightarrow)$ We assume $\chi \in \Sigma^n(G)$, so let $X$ be a free $G$-CW-complex with $\chi$-associated valuation and $G$-finite $n$-skeleton, such that $X_0$ is $(n-1)$-connected (and hence so is~$X$).
-For simplicity, assume also $X$~has no cells of dimension $\ge n+1$ and thus is $G$-finite.
+\begin{proof}[Proof of Proposition~\ref{prop:brownforchars_free}] $(\Rightarrow)$ We assume $\chi \in \Sigma^n(G)$, so let $X$ be a free $G$-CW complex with $\chi$-associated valuation and $G$-finite $n$-skeleton, such that $X_0$ is $(n-1)$-connected (and hence so is~$X$).
+For simplicity, assume also that $X$~has no cells of dimension $\ge n+1$ and thus is $G$-finite.

 By Lemma~\ref{lem.Gnequiv}, there is an inverse pair of $G$-$n$-equivalences $f\colon Y \to X$, $g\colon X \to Y$, and a cellular $G$-homotopy~$H$ from the composition $Y^{(n-1)} \overset{f}{\to} X \overset{g}{\to} Y$ to the inclusion $Y^{(n-1)} \into Y$.